 Aruba's a particularly family-friendly destination, so romantic couples who'd rather not be surrounded by little darlings need to adopt evasive maneuvers.
 Bucuti Beach is Aruba's one beach resort for adults only, and the cuisine is especially good.
 In the capital, Renaissance Aruba Resort & Casino has two separate accommodations: the adults-only, cityside Marina Hotel and beachside family-friendly Ocean Suites.
 There's also a shared private island, where adults can find some privacy.

-~ Where... to Stay in Curacao
+Where to Stay in Curacao

 Afternoon tea, cricket, dress whites, and fish that practically jump out of the water and onto your plate make this traditional haven for British vacationers a favorite with North Americans as well.
 Post-Colonial with a calypso beat, sunny Barbados features a multitude of beach hotels along its sandy shores.
 Barbados is below the hurricane belt.

 Fairmont Royal Pavilion may be the island's most romantic, particularly at candle-lit tables in its open-air restaurant overlooking the ocean.
 If money is no object, book yourselves a suite at Sandy Lane and savor the good life.

-Consisting of three beach-rimmed islands — St. Thomas (where the stores are), St. Croix (the biggest island), and St. John (the nature isle), the United States Virgin Islands is a U.S. territory, so citizens of the U.S. are not required to show a passport.
+Consisting of three beach-rimmed islands, St. Thomas (where the stores are), St. Croix (the biggest island), and St. John (the nature isle), the United States Virgin Islands is a U.S. territory, so citizens of the U.S. are not required to show a passport.

 Couples have plenty of options on the three islands.
 These are all worth considering.
 On St. Thomas: Frenchman’s Reef & Morning Star Marriott Beach Resort is a full-service resort and a good place to use Marriott guest rewards you may have accumulated.
 On St. Croix: Buccaneer Resort is consistently named a top tropical resort.
-On St. John: Caneel Bay Resort is a laidback but luxe... resort in a gorgeous natural setting.
+On St. John: Caneel Bay Resort is a laid-back but luxe resort in a gorgeous natural setting.

-On the largest, privately owned island in the BVI, Peter Island Resort is deluxe yet unpretentious.
-Scrub Island Resort, Spa & Marina is the BVI's newest property with its own Honeymoon Island, population: you two.
+On the largest, privately-owned island in the BVI, Peter Island Resort is deluxe yet unpretentious.
+Scrub Island Resort, Spa & Marina is the BVI's newest property with its own Honeymoon Island, "population: you two."

-One of the poorer countries in the Caribbean, the Dominican Republic (which shares the island of Hispaniola with Haiti) has increased its fortunes by turning its talcum-white sands into a haven for beach lovers on a budget.
-Huge all-inclusives, particularly in Punta Cana, aim to offer something for everyone — save privacy and serenity.
-Note: According to National Geographic Traveler: Dominican Republic, 2nd Edition copyright 2011, "Laws meant to protect women against violence or sexual harassment are rarely enforced.
-Homophobia among men is pronounced."
+One of the less affluent countries in the Caribbean, the Dominican Republic (which shares the island of Hispaniola with Haiti) has increased its income by turning its talcum-white sands into a haven for beach lovers on a budget.
+Huge all-inclusives, particularly in Punta Cana, aim to offer something for everyone, save privacy and serenity.

 Honeymoon couples can get the biggest bang for their buck at large all-inclusive resorts that welcome families with active kids.
 A worthy alternative, Iberostar Grand Bavaro gets rave reviews for its posh, sexy atmosphere.